 Taxonomy and Botany of Catnip Plants

-Characteristics of Catnip Plants
+Features of Catnip Plants

-Planting Zones, Sun and Soil Requirements
+Native Origin, Planting Zones, Sun and Soil Needs

 Native to Eurasia, catnip plants can be grown in North America in planting zones 3–9.

-Care Tips: Pinching and Drying
+Care Tips: Pests, Pinching, and Drying

 Uses in Landscaping